fowles/building-a-lock-free-mpmc-queue/queue-diagrams.md

       </table>
     >;
   ];
-  filled -> q:h1;
+  "head\ncommitted" -> q:h1;
-  filling -> q:h2;
+  "head\npending" -> q:h2;
 }
 ```

 Note:

 - SLOW DOWN
-- and now that head has advanced, thread2 can advance the filled line.
+- and now that head has advanced, thread2 can advance the committed line.

 -----